 After the receipt of load forecasts from the utilities, the IPA next prepares a draft Procurement Plan.
 The 2020 Plan was made available for public review and comment on August 15, 2019.
 The Public Utilities Act provides for a 30-day comment period starting on the day the IPA releases its draft plan.
-The 2020 Plan comment period isconcluded as scheduled to conclude on September 16, 2019.
+The 2020 Plan comment period concluded as scheduled on September 16, 2019.
 Written comments were received from only Ameren Illinois.
-During the 30-day comment period, the Agency will holdheld public hearings within each participating utility's service area for the purpose of receiving public comment on the draft Procurement Plan.
-27
+During the 30-day comment period, the Agency held public hearings within each participating utility's service area for the purpose of receiving public comment on the draft Procurement Plan.27

-After the receipt of comments, and within 14 days after the conclusion of the comment period, the IPA "shall revise the procurement plan as necessary based on the comments received" and file that revised Plan with the Commission.
-28 Within 5 days after the Procurement Plan is filed with the Commission, parties must file Objections to the Plan.
-29
+After the receipt of comments, and within 14 days after the conclusion of the comment period, the IPA "shall revise the procurement plan as necessary based on the comments received" and file that revised Plan with the Commission.28 The IPA's 2020 Plan was filed with the Commission on September 30, 2019.
+Within 5 days after the Procurement Plan is filed with the Commission, parties must file Objections to the Plan.29